DalePutnam/D-NES/README.md

 A Nintendo Entertainment System emulator I've been working on in my spare time.

+Officially retiring from working on this.
+There's so much else I want to work on, but this emulator keeps finding a way to take up my time.
+Even though no one uses it and it was purely to see if I could make an emulator that functions at all, which I've achieved.
+Time to move on.

 CPU: Working with full support for unofficial opcodes
 PPU (Video): Working, but I'm still working out some of the more obscure behaviour.
 APU (Audio): Working on Windows and Linux.